 The Sony WH-XB700 can be used passively with a 1/8” TRS audio cable and will support audio on any device that has the appropriate jack.

 The Sony WH-XB700 are okay-sounding on-ear headphones that set themselves apart by their very bass-heavy sound profile.
 However, they don’t feel like the most durable on-ears due to their very plasticky build.
-See our recommendations for the best on-ear headphones, the best wireless on-ears, and the best budget Bluetooth headphones.
+See our recommendations for the best on-ear headphones, the best headphones for music, and the best budget Bluetooth headphones.

-The Beats Solo3 Wireless are better on-ear headphones than the Sony WH-XB700.
-They have a more neutral audio reproduction and they feel noticeably sturdier than the Sonys.
-They give an impressive 40 hours of continuous playback and don’t take much time to charge fully.
+The Beats Solo3 Wireless are better on-ear headphones than the Sony WH-XB700 Wireless.
+They have a more neutral audio reproduction, and they feel noticeably sturdier than the Sony.
+The Beats give an impressive 40 hours of continuous playback and don’t take much time to charge fully.
 Additionally, you can take advantage of the W1 chip if you have an iOS device.
-On the other hand, the Sony WH-XB700 are better suited for bass-heavy genres and they support the aptX codec and NFC.
+On the other hand, the Sony are better suited for bass-heavy genres and they support the aptX codec and NFC.
 They are also quite cheaper so they could offer better value for most, especially if you’re a fan of bass.

 The Bose SoundLink On-Ear Wireless are better headphones than the Sony WH-XB700.
 They are one of the most comfortable on-ear headphones we’ve tested so far and their sound quality is better than the Sonys unless you are looking for a bass-heavy sound profile.
 They feel noticeably more durable and their battery performance is better thanks to lower charging time and a useful auto-off timer.
 On the other hand, the WH-XB700 have a decent app and support NFC.
 They also have better wireless range and support the aptX codec, which the SoundLink don’t.